-\IPEDS peer salary data for Fall 2017 is not yet available.
+\IPEDS peer salary data for Fall 2018 is not yet available.
 Estimates are based on the State Council of Higher Education's forecast of 2.8% salary escalation at peer institutions.

-Attachment A provides a list of the university's peer group and the comparative estimated salary averages for Fall 2016.
+Attachment A provides a list of the university's peer group and the comparative estimated salary averages for Fall 2017.

-2018-19 Pay Structure
+2019-20 Pay Structure

-In accordance with the intent of the Consolidated Salary Authorization, a pay structure for the teaching and research faculty for 2018-19 is presented in Attachment B. This plan is derived from the 2017-18 approved plan.
-It incorporates the proposed merit adjustment for 2018-19.
+In accordance with the intent of the Consolidated Salary Authorization, a pay structure for the teaching and research faculty for 2019-20 is presented in Attachment B. This plan is derived from the 2018-19 approved plan.
+It incorporates the estimated impact of the state authorized salary increase, effective June 10, 2019.
 The attachment also displays the normal entrance rate for each faculty category along with the change from the approved compensation rate for each rank, along with the distribution of faculty across the ranks.